logo

 Please note that Pointer Events are generated for each of the active pointers, and unlike Touch Events, the event's object contains no information about other active pointers.

-Below is a sample canvas paint application that demonstates multi-touch.
+Below are the codes for a sample canvas paint application that demonstates multi-touch.
 When the canvas is touched at exactly 2 points, a line will be drawn between those points.
 Nothing will happen when touch points are less than or more then 2.

 <canvas id="paint-canvas" width="300" height="200"></canvas> <div id="message"></div> #paint-canvas { border: 1px solid rgba(0,0,0,0.15); touch-action: none; } var _CANVAS = $("#paint-canvas").get(0), _CTX = _CANVAS.getContext("2d"), _TOUCHED_POINTS = [], // This array will hold the active touch points _CANVAS_OFFSET = null; // This will hold the offset co-ordinates of the canvas $('#paint-canvas').on('pointerdown', function(e) { _CANVAS_OFFSET = $("#paint-canvas").offset(); e = e.originalEvent; // On each pointerdown we save the new pointer in an array (which holds all the active pointers) // We save the pointer id & the co-ordinates of the pointer relative to the canvas _TOUCHED_POINTS.push({ pointer_id: e.pointerId, x: e.pageX - _CANVAS_OFFSET.left, y: e.pageY - _CANVAS_OFFSET.top }); // If the length of the array is 2, we draw a line between the 2 pointer locations if(_TOUCHED_POINTS.length == 2) { _CTX.beginPath(); _CTX.moveTo(_TOUCHED_POINTS[0]['x'], _TOUCHED_POINTS[0]['y']); _CTX.lineTo(_TOUCHED_POINTS[1]['x'], _TOUCHED_POINTS[1]['y']); _CTX.lineWidth = 2; _CTX.strokeStyle = "#000000"; _CTX.stroke(); _CTX.closePath(); } $("#message").text('Touched at ' + _TOUCHED_POINTS.length + ' points'); }); $('#paint-canvas').on('pointerup', function(e) { e = e.originalEvent; // On each pointerup we find the current pointer from the array (pointer id helps in finding the specific pointer) var index = _TOUCHED_POINTS.findIndex(function(point, index) { if(point.pointer_id == e.pointerId) return true; }); // Current pointer is removed from the array _TOUCHED_POINTS.splice(index, 1); $("#message").text('Touched at ' + _TOUCHED_POINTS.length + ' points'); });